ljszatkowski/Applied-Data-Science-Capstone---Coursera/README.md

-This repository contain an IMB Applied Datascience Capstone project files from Coursera
+This repository contain an IBM Applied Datascience Capstone project files from Coursera